Josh-XT/AGiXT/README.md

 ### Docker Setup (Recommended)

-To launch the project using Docker Compose:
+To launch the project using Docker:

 1. Install Docker on your system.
 2. Access the project's root folder.